-Indiana State Trooper shot inside home, son detained on attempted murder charge
+Indiana state trooper shot inside home, son detained on attempted murder charge

-An Indiana State Trooper is in the hospital after being shot in his home and now prosecutors say his son is in custody on an attempted murder charge.
+An Indiana state trooper has been hospitalized after being shot in his home and now prosecutors say his son is in custody on an attempted murder charge.

-Police were dispatched to the home Trooper Matt Makowski at about 11:08 p.m.
+Police were dispatched to the home of Trooper Matt Makowski around 11:08 p.m.
 Thursday in the 10000 block of Conover Dr. in Granger.
 The St. Joseph County Metro Homicide Unit was also dispatched.

 Makowski, who was off duty at the time, suffered an apparent gunshot to his lower extremities and was taken to an area hospital where he underwent surgery.

-Officials say he is in in semi-stable condition.
+Officials say he was in semi-stable condition.

 CLICK HERE TO GET THE FOX NEWS APP